 An internship in Senator Moran's office provides a unique opportunity to work closely with Senate staff on behalf of the great state of Kansas.
 Interns witness the workings of the United States Congress from a unique perspective and develop knowledge and professional skills that will prove to be invaluable in future career pursuits.

 The intern program is open to qualified undergraduate and graduate students who have a strong interest in public service and government and have achieved academic excellence.
 While preference is given to Kansas residents, students from all states are encouraged to apply.
-Internships are available for the fall and spring semesters during the school year, and two internship sessions are available for the summer.
+Internships are available for the fall and spring semesters during the school year, along with a summer session option.

 As co-chair of the Congressional Task Force on Down Syndrome, Sen. Moran also makes it a priority to extend an internship offer to at least one student with an intellectual disability each semester, to work alongside his staff on behalf of the people of Kansas.

 A limited number of internships are available, and the volume of applications received is quite high.
 As a result, the selection process is very competitive and interested applicants are encouraged to submit their completed application materials as early as possible.
 To apply, please submit:

 - Cover letter

 - The cover letter should highlight a policy problem before Congress and the applicant's suggested course of action to address the policy problem.

 Housing and Compensation: Full-time interns will be compensated for their work in Senator Moran's office.
 While housing is the responsibility of the intern, Senator Moran's staff would be happy to provide suggestions for housing in the Washington, D.C.-area.
 Please contact the office for more details by calling 202-224-6521 and requesting to speak with the intern coordinator.